BecauseOfProg/boite-a-bois/README.md

 After that, the bot is ready and you can add it to your guild ([Guide](https://discordapp.com/developers/docs/topics/oauth2#bot-authorization-flow))

-## Creating a new command
+## 🔧 Creating commands

-To create a new command, you only must create a file in /lib/commands/ of the name of your command.
+To create a new command, you only must create a file in /src/commands/ of the name of your command.
-In this file, you have to require command.rb and set the namespace to BecauseOfProg::Commands.
+In this file, you have to require command.rb and set the namespace to BoiteABois::Commands.
 The class should inherit from Command.
 When you add a new command, you must restart the bot.
-Here is an example (example.rb):
+Here is an example :

 ```ruby
 require_relative 'command'